0x4f53/Wristkey/README.md

 # Wristkey

-Wristkey is a sideloadable / standalone two-factor authentication application for Wear OS.
-I made this app as a fun project (and because the LG G Watch W100 I wear doesn't support internet access when paired with iOS).
+An offline two-factor authentication app for Wear OS.

 [Get the latest release APK here](app/release/app-release.apk)

+## What is this?

+Wristkey is a completely offline, open-source, sideloadable and standalone two-factor authentication application for Wear OS watches.
+It does not need your watch to be paired to a phone to work.
+It support both square and round watches, customization, backups and more!

+I made this app as a fun project and because the LG G Watch W100 I use doesn't support internet access when paired with iOS.

 <img src = screenshots/home.png alt="screenshot"><img src = screenshots/settings.png alt="screenshot">